isomerpages/sentosa-corp/_what-we-do/2-decarbonisation-and-closing-the-waste-loop.md

 </figcaption>

 #### **Waste Management**
 To encourage guests to recycle and empower guests to adopt an eco-conscious lifestyle, SDC has collaborated with the National Environment Agency (NEA) to roll out smart Reverse Vending Machines (RVMs) which reward guests for recycling their drink containers (aluminium cans or plastic bottles).
 Guests  will be able to redeem a Free Sentosa Fun Pass (5 tokens) for every 10 drink containers recycled.
 The main goal of test-bedding the RVMs at Sentosa is to encourage guests to do their part for the environment and cultivate a habit a recycling.
-As of FY2020/2021,  a total of 17,538 drink containers have been recycled, with guests redeeming a total of 1,621 Sentosa Fun Passes.

 <img src="/images/what-we-do/sustainable-sentosa/rvm.jpg" alt="Image of RVM"/>
 <figcaption>Reverse Vending Machines deployed around Sentosa</figcaption>

-Since July 2021, SGC is also currently test-bedding an on-site food waste digestor, which results in either non-portable water or compost being generated as the end-product to reduce food waste generated.
+Since July 2021, Sentosa Golf Club has been test-bedding an on-site food waste digestor, which generates non-portable water or compost while reducing the amount of food waste generated.

 <img src="/images/what-we-do/sustainable-sentosa/food-waste-digestor.jpg" alt="Image of food waste digester"/>
 <figcaption>Food Waste Digestor at Sentosa Golf Club</figcaption>